 'Suicide Season' was the result of that change of tune.

 That's one of the other things that made it so utterly wonderful.
 From the moment 'The Comedown' bursts into life with the most gutteral of blastbeats all the way through to the sheer dissonance of the title track's plea to the heavens, you're not given a moment to rest.
 The scale of what the band created is unlike anything any other group had ever even attempted.
 It went further than any other band dared to tread, both lyrically and aesthetically.
 'Sleep With One Eye Open' makes you genuine feel in danger and 'Football Season Is Over' makes you want to go out on the town and smash it.
 'It Was Written In Blood' tells the story of Sergei Alexandrovich Yesenin’s final poem in truly disturbing detail and the 'Suicide Season' paints the process of grieving for a loved one in all too vivid colours.
-Hell, even the no holds barred honesty of 'No Need For Introductions, I've Read About Girls Like You On the Back Of Toilet Doors'.
 The way that it leaps and bounds between subjects and moods is unmatchable, taking you along for the ride of your life while also pummelling you into submission in the process.
-You feel nauseous

 The Bring Me The Horizon story has only got longer and longer as time has gone on.
 Follow up albums 'There Is A Hell, Believe Me I've Seen It.
 There Is A Heaven, Let's Keep It A Secret' and 'Sempiternal' have become seminal slices of metalcore majesty and 'That's The Spirit' has catapulted them to worldwide phenomenon levels of euphoria.
-It looks like when 'amo' is released, things are only going to get bigger and better.
+With the release of 'amo' last year and the sharp one-two of 'Parasite Eve' and 'Obey' recently, things are only going to get bigger and better.
 Though 'Suicide Season' still holds its own legacy.
 No British band has topped the level of ferocity, malice and invention that the band reached in 2008.
 It still stands as one of the most visceral listening experiences that you can subject your ears to and will do long after into the future.

 It's hard to bottle anger in such a way that it is still as potent after years on a shelf.
 It's hard for something to have the exact same effect on you the 50th time you've experienced it as it did the 1st time you did.
 It's hard to still be as vibrant, fresh and uttelry compelling in a world that has completely transformed around you.
 Though if you're Bring Me The Horizon, it's incredibly fucking easy.